Here we are on the plane to Argentina!!

 The missionaries played a lot of soccer games out here and even had a water balloon fight that I saw from photos Elder Chamberlain sent home.
 It was cool to be there in person and see what I had only before seen in photos.
 But, being there in person, gave us a very real perspective on really how rough it was living in an area like that.

 This is probably one of my most favorite photos of the entire trip.
 The woman on Elder Chamberlain's right is very special.
 One day, Elder Chamberlain was tracting and his companion chose to go down a certain street.
 He asked Elder Chamberlain which house they should clap at, and he chose this house.
 A sweet mother answered the door and let them in.
 They taught this family the gospel and the mother and her three children were all baptized!
 When we arrived at her house, it had been almost one year since she had seen Elder Chamberlain.
 She just began to sob!
 She kept saying, "I thought I'd never see you again!"
 She hugged him so tightly and told us how much she loved him for changing her life.
 She even told us how she had a dream of seeing her husband dressed all in white and that she believes that someday he will choose to get baptized.
+I was truly so blessed to be there to witness the sweet Spirit that was in this home.
+The older two children ran home from seminary and came in the house ALL smiles to see Elder Chamberlain!
+It was such a privilege to watch our missionary son share some scriptures and leave his testimony with this family (again, all in Spanish.)
+Tom and I just couldn't believe how incredible the feeling was.

 This was a typical neighborhood in San Juan.